I am an ambivert.

 Since we exhibit traits of both introvert and extrovert, we are the best.
-We can go out to a party or have couple drinks at home and watch a movie.
+We can go out to a party or have a couple of drinks at home and watch a movie.
 Since we are not good at making decisions, we let others make the plans.
 Also, we can maintain balance in the group of extroverts and introverts.

 We are full of empathy.

 Since we think so much, we tend to look at things from all possible angles.
 Before making an assumption, we spend time analyzing.
-We can easily put ourselves in anyone’s shoes and think how they would think or act.
+We can easily put ourselves in anyone’s shoes and think about how they would think or act.